raharrison/ryanharrison.co.uk/_posts/2026/2026-01-19-remote-debugging-java-apps-intellij.md

 - **`address=*:5005`** - Binds to all network interfaces on port 5005.
 You can specify a specific IP address or hostname instead of `*`

-For older Java versions (Java 8 and earlier), you might see the older syntax:
+For older Java versions (Java 8 and earlier, so I hope you won't see this), you might see the older syntax:

 ```bash
 java -Xdebug -Xrunjdwp:transport=dt_socket,server=y,suspend=n,address=5005 -jar myapp.jar